 We spent more time at the Virginia welcome center than we planned because they had a lot of things to look at and a chatty volunteer showed us around the place.

-This portrait of Georgie Washington was above the fireplace and the volunteer told us Washington always looked to the right like that because he had a scar on his neck he was trying to hide.
+This portrait of George Washington was above the fireplace and the volunteer told us Washington always looked to the right like that because he had a scar on his neck he was trying to hide.
 He said Washington contracted small pox on a trip somewhere that left a scar.
 I thought he was going to say he got the scar in a sword fight.
 Nothing that exciting.

 We got to Williamsburg later in the afternoon.